pantheon-systems/documentation/source/content/guides/git/02-git-config.md

     no changes added to commit (use "git add" and/or "git commit -a")
     ```

-1. Cut and paste the paths to these files when using `git add`, which **stages** the files for the next commit.
+1. Cut and paste the paths to these files when using `git add`.
+This **stages** the files for the next commit.

 ## Push Changes to Pantheon